 Now we need to talk about how to do the compression.
 We will mainly talk about 2 ways here.

-Let $Q_w(.)$ be the compression operator.This operator can either be biased or unbiased.The operator can be either random or deterministic.
+Let Qw(.) be the compression operator.This operator can either be biased or unbiased.The operator can be either random or deterministic.
 We list several common compression operator here:

 1 .
-Random Quantization: For any random number $z \in [a,b]$ where $a$ and $b$ are predesigned low bit number.
-The compression operator will equal $a$ with probability $\frac{b-z}{b-a}$ and equal $b$ with probability $\frac{a-z}{b-a}$ \item
+Random Quantization: For any random number z∈[a,b] where a and b are predesigned low bit number.
+The compression operator will equal a with probability b−zb−a and equal b with probability a−zb−a \item

-2. Top k sparsification :For any vector $\textbf{x}$, compress $\textbf{x}$ by retaining the top k largest elements of this vector and set the others to zero.(Note that there is a random version of this operator) \end{enumerate}
+2. Top k sparsification :For any vector x, compress x by retaining the top k largest elements of this vector and set the others to zero.(Note that there is a random version of this operator) \end{enumerate}

 Now we give the pseudo code of the algorithm :

-Input: Initialize $\textbf{x}_0$ , learning rate $\gamma$ , initial error $\boldsymbol{\delta}^i = 0$ and $\boldsymbol{\delta} = 0$, and number of total iterations T
+Input: Initialize x0 , learning rate γ , initial error δi=0 and δ=0, and number of total iterations T

 On processor for local gradient